TimVincii/ESE/README.md

 ESE is an External Settings Editor designed for Fortnite, providing users with additional control over various in-game settings.
 As of now, the editor supports Performance Mode only.

+You can see a demonstration of ESE in this [YouTube video.](https://youtu.be/vTWFTN6B9LA)

 ## Features

   ![ese_window](images/ese_window.png)